-It's your first academic assignment at NHTI!
-All students entering programs, whether they plan to take courses full-time or part-time, are required to take placement tests before registering for classes.
+All students entering programs, whether they plan to take courses full-time or part-time, are required to take ACCUPLACER® placement tests before registering for classes.
 Non-matriculated students who have been away from school for several years or are unsure of their skills are encouraged to take the placement tests.

 Do the scores count?
 Are the tests important?

 Yes!
-While scores do not affect your acceptance to your program, they help you identify your academic strengths and challenges, and assist you and your advisor in course selection, whether at the Honors level or repeating high school work.
-Students who are placed at the correct course level, with an appropriate course load relative to their non-college responsibilities, are more likely to succeed in their courses, complete their program, and enter their career of choice.
+The scores help identify academic strengths and challenges, and assist students and their academic advisor in course selection.
+Students who are placed at the correct course level, with an appropriate course load relative to their non-college responsibilities, are more likely to succeed in courses, complete the program, and enter the career of choice.

 Which tests will I take?
 Should I study?

-The Admissions Office makes all decisions regarding which tests you will take, based on the information in your application and transcripts.
-You may be waived from one or more tests, depending on standardized test scores or college courses you have successfully completed.
-You will be assigned tests in one or more of the following areas:
+The Admissions Office makes all decisions regarding which tests will be taken, based on the information in a student’s application and transcripts.
+Students may be waived from one or more tests, depending on standardized test scores or college courses you have successfully completed.
+Students will be assigned tests in one or more of the following areas:

-Reading: This test measures your reading comprehension skills and your ability to correctly find factual and inferred information within passages of varying length.
-The final score helps you and your advisor select an appropriate course load and determine if you would benefit from a critical reading course.
+- Reading: This test measures student’s ability to understand what they have read.
+There are four content areas on the test: Identifying Main Ideas; Direct Statements and Secondary or Supporting Ideas; Inferences; and Applications.
+The final score helps students and academic advisors select an appropriate course load and determine if a student would benefit from a critical reading course.

-Learning and Study Strategies Inventory: measures attributes such as Motivation, Time Management, and Use of Study Aids.
-The purpose is to help you identify your strengths and also areas where improvement will be important to your success as a student.
+- Learning and Study Strategies Inventory (LASSI): Measures attributes such as Motivation, Time Management, and Use of Study Aids.
+The purpose is to help students identify their strengths and also areas where improvement will be important to their success as a student.

-If you have a disability and wish to request accommodations, please notify the Learning Center when scheduling testing.
+If testers have a disability and wish to request accommodations, please notify the Learning Center when scheduling testing.
 Call the NHTI Learning Center at (603) 230-4027.